Consultation on Planning Applications

-Chichester City Council, as a Parish Council, is consulted on all planning applications within the parish by the Local Planning Authority, Chichester District Council (CDC), and the County Planning Authority, West Sussex County Council (WSCC).
+As a Parish Council, we are notified of planning applications within our parish by the Local Planning Authority, Chichester District Council (CDC), and by the County Planning Authority, West Sussex County Council (WSCC).

-CDC application consultations to the City Council typically number in excess of 500 per year.
+CDC planning application consultations to the City Council can exceed 500 per year.
 WSCC applications within the city are relatively few (less than 10 per year) and only relate to minerals, waste or the County Council’s own developments (such as schools or fire stations).

-Members of the public are welcome to attend the relevant City Council Planning Committee and they may address the committee for a maximum of three minutes on any application
+Members of the public are welcome to attend the City Council Planning and Conservation Committee meetings and they may address the committee for a maximum of three minutes on any application.

 Attendance by the public can be in person or via Zoom (by prior arrangement).

 Residents wishing to contribute to the meeting should arrange this in advance by advising of their intention to speak by email to email@example.com or by calling on 01243 788502 by the day before the relevant committee.

 Due to Data Protection laws, contact details for applicants are censored by the Local Planning Authority, and are not made public or sent to consultees such as the City Council.
 As a result, there is no obligation for the City Council to contact applicants or neighbours to advise that an application is being heard at committee, and we will not usually do so.